 Disguised as delicate ephemeral beauties, Bleeding Hearts are resilient and trouble-free woodland plants that offer sprays of heart-shaped flowers.
 Perfect for the romantic.

-Oft associated with old-fashioned cottage gardens, the Bleeding Heart (Dicentra spectabilis) plant was introduced by Robert Fortune when he returned in 1846 from a plant expedition under the aegis of the Royal Horticulture Society to northern China where the plant was widely cultivated.
+Oft associated with old-fashioned cottage gardens, the Bleeding Heart (Dicentra spectabilis) plant was introduced to England by Robert Fortune when he returned in 1846 from a plant expedition under the aegis of the Royal Horticulture Society to northern China where the plant was widely cultivated.
 Thank you, Mr. Fortune.

 (N.B.: Wondering what plants to pair with Bleeding Hearts in the garden?
 For our favorite combinations, see Shady Secrets of an Expert Gardener.)

 Above: Photograph by K Yamada via Flickr.

 Shade-loving, clump-forming woodland perennials that generally grow 2 or 3 feet high, Bleeding Hearts have delicate fern-like leaves and heart-shaped blooms in shades of red, pink, and white in late spring and summer.
 Hardy in growing zones 4 to 8, their arching stems make excellent cut flowers.
 Place in one of Alexa’s affordable vase picks: Simple Glass Vases for Under $30.

 Above: Bleeding Heart ‘Alba’ (Dicentra spectabilis ‘Alba’) with pure white flowers and light green foliage; $28.17 for a one-gallon pot at Nature Hills Nursery (available seasonally).
 Photograph by Patrick Standish via Flickr.